-- Potentially preventable hospitalisations-acute: Conditions that may not be preventable, but theoretically would not result in hospitalisation if adequate and timely care (usually non-hospital) was received. - Separations: The total number of episodes of care for admitted patients, which can be the total hospital stays (from admission to discharge, transfer or death) or portions of hospital stays beginning or ending in a change of type care (for example, from acute to rehabilitation) that cease during a reference period.
-METeOR identifier: 270407. - Separation rate: The total number of episodes of care for admitted patients divided by the total number of persons in the population under study.
+- Potentially preventable hospitalisations: dental conditions: hospitalisations for dental conditions that may not be preventable, but theoretically would not result in hospitalisation if adequate and timely care (usually non-hospital) was received. - Separations: The total number of episodes of care for admitted patients, which can be the total hospital stays (from admission to discharge, transfer or death) or portions of hospital stays beginning or ending in a change of type care (for example, from acute to rehabilitation) that cease during a reference period.
+METEOR identifier: 270407. - Separation rate: The total number of episodes of care for admitted patients divided by the total number of persons in the population under study.
 Often presented as a rate per 1,000 or 10,000 members of a population.
 Rates may be crude or standardised.